LDSSA/batch-students/guides/ldssa-workflow.md

 # LDSSA Learning Units

-## 1. Structure of the batch7-students repository
+## 1. Structure of the batch-students repository
 The repository has a directory for each specialization S01 - S06.
 Inside are the directories for the learning units.
 See the example below:

 ```